TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

-                                        calculated according to **smooth** section. discard_short_paths     1               This option allows to discard paths that are shorter then the threshold.
+                                        calculated according to **smooth** section. discard_short_paths     1               This option allows to discard paths that are shorter then the threshold. auto_barber             None            This option allows to select molecular entity used in Auto Barber procedure.
+See also :ref:`auto_barber_procedure` and
+                                        :meth:`~aqueduct.traj.paths.GenericPaths.barber_with_spheres`.
 =====================   ==============  ================================================================